EncyclopediaRed/btcamp-87826/content/about.md

         description: |
           And here's Quan!
 Quan enjoys cats, but not as much as his daughter.<br /><br />

-          For more than 20 years, he has worked as a network administrator, software engineer for start-upa Quan is our computer engineer!
+          For more than 20 years, he has worked as a network administrator, software engineer for a start-upa Quan is our computer engineer!
         image: images/Quan.jpg
       - title: Structure & Advisors
         description: >